j10sanders/j10sanders.github.io/_posts/2016-11-22-python-list-oo.md

 I was "cracking" a coding interview problem last week, and learned a fundamental truth about mutability in python.
-Maybe you already understand this fundamental truth, or maybe you as naïve as I was last week.
+Maybe you already understand this fundamental truth, or maybe you're as naïve as I was last week.
 To find out, see if you can tell why this code, which is supposed to **generate all subsets of a list**, fails miserably:

 	def subset(fullset, subsets=[[]]):
 		if len(fullset) > 0: